 The union, UNITE-HERE’s efforts against the Hyatt chain show that unions and their affiliate organizations will also bring wage hour, “wage theft,” race and national origin discrimination claims, and many other individual and class action suits and complaints in a further effort to bring pressure on brands.
 UNITE-HERE caused the Hyatt group problems by filing nationwide OSHA claims alleging ergonomic violations involving housekeepers, and pointed out that such alleged safety issues disproportionately affected minorities.
 Unions are increasingly using safety complaints to put pressure on or embarrass employers or to drive a wedge between employees and management.
 While the typical fast food restaurant may not present many of the serious hazards present in foundries and construction sites, there are many routine items which may be missed by under trained and harried store managers.
 The unions know about this vulnerability.

-An especially despicable tactic is for unions and their affiliated groups to pull hundreds of Health Department Inspection Reports on State and National chains.
+An especially distasteful tactic is for unions and their affiliated groups to pull hundreds of Health Department Inspection Reports on State and National chains.
 The union then finds any reference to cockroaches, rodents or any other disturbing finding at any of a brand's many locations, and then may use this information to attack the entire chain or individual restaurants who have experienced glowing health inspection reports.

 May 15 may not create the disruption hoped for by the IUF, but this “strike” should serve as a reminder to fast food restaurants to be prepared for future efforts.